Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Taiwan is whichever brand rides Chunghwa Telecom, Taiwan Mobile or Far EasTone with the widest verified coverage for your route, honest fair use terms, and working hotspot.
+HelloRoam is Simscanner's top-ranked travel eSIM for Taiwan on our modelled comparison; Ubigi is the cheapest plan we tracked, from $3.00.
 Taiwan runs a three-operator market after the National Communications Commission cleared two mergers in January 2023, folding Taiwan Star into Taiwan Mobile and Asia Pacific Telecom into Far EasTone.
 Buying a local prepaid SIM means a strict two-document ID check at the counter, which a travel eSIM bought before you fly can sidestep.
 Coverage is densest along the urbanised west coast through Taipei, Taichung and Kaohsiung.
 Weigh the brands in the ranking below.

 The ranking